wwz14/test215rdcls/README.md

 # Proposed solution:
-Design one framework or improve an existing framework as an automatic testing tool for user interface.
-Give a standard method to test and verify the user interface.
-An automatic testing tool can be based on scenarios.
+ A standard process to test and verify the user interface.
+ An automatic testing tool.

 # Research question:
 What is a good automatic testing framework for user interface?